datamindedbe/lighthouse/README.md

 [![CircleCI](https://circleci.com/gh/datamindedbe/lighthouse.svg?style=svg)](https://circleci.com/gh/datamindedbe/lighthouse)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/a0cb9f75da0a4df887b06d37434cfc04)](https://www.codacy.com/app/mLavaert/lighthouse?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=datamindedbe/lighthouse&amp;utm_campaign=Badge_Grade)

+> [!CAUTION]
+> This library hasn't been actively maintained for a while, so on the 6th of September 2024 it has been archived.

 Lighthouse is a library for data lakes built on top of [Apache Spark](http://spark.apache.org/).
 It provides high-level APIs in Scala to streamline data pipelines and apply best practices.